tayruxin/tp/docs/UserGuide.md

 </div>

 **Possible Error:**

-If you miss out any of the compulsory parameters, you will see an error message in the command box informing you of the invalid command format.
+* If you miss out any of the compulsory parameters, you will see an error message in the command box informing you of the invalid command format.
 Don't worry, just identify the missing parameter(s) and edit your input accordingly!
 An example of the error message is shown below.

 ![img.png](images/add-command/AddCommandError2.png)

+* If you enter a company with the same company name, role and deadline as an existing company in LinkMeIn, you will see an error message in the command box informing you of the duplicate company.

 [&uarr; Back to Table of Contents](#table-of-contents)